 - Special Effects Failure: The effects in the movie are decent for the most part; which makes all the more jarring when in the scene in which the Khmer Rouge execute other captives in front of the main characters, the blood splatter from one man being shot is briefly rendered as a red blotch in very blatant 80s-quality CG.
 This is also the only time such effects were used.

-- Tear Jerker: Just about everything that happens to the Cambodian people, especially the wounded civilians.
-And the children.
+- Tear Jerker: Just about everything that happens to the Cambodian people at the time, especially the children.